sorukumar/blog/_posts/Draft-2014-04-14-Traingle-Pentagon-Cyle-Lenght.md

 First, lets establish, how we will look to compare them.

 We can compare them along two dimensions.
-1st
+1st dimention would be how good it is for node operators, 2nd dimentions would be how good it is for whole network.

 The cycle structure of a graph can impact its quality in several ways: